 A rowing machine is a great way to work out, be it an indoor rower or an outdoor rower and for good reasons.
 Before buying a rowing machine for home, many wonder if rowing is a good way to burn calories and lose weight.
-And that's the question I'm asked most frequently about rowing machines: "How many calories does rowing actually burn?"
+And that's the question I'm asked most frequently about rowing machines: "How many calories does rowing does rowing burn?"

 In this comprehensive guide, I'll break down exactly how many calories you can expect to burn on a rowing machine, the factors that influence your personal calorie expenditure, and evidence-based strategies to optimize your rowing workouts for maximum calorie burn.